kumarvna/terraform-azurerm-static-website-cdn/README.md

 ## Static Website

 Azure Storage can serve static content (HTML, CSS, JavaScript, and image files) directly from a storage container named $web.
 By default, this module enables the creation of a static website.
 To upload the static website content, set the folder path using argument `static_website_source_folder`.
+I you just want to make a static website but do not want to upload anything, set `upload_to_static_website = false`

 ## CDN Endpoint for Static Website